rfeggins/DevOps-Explained/running-sql-server-in-container.md

 >
 > sudo docker ps -a

-    If the STATUS column shows a status of Up, then SQL Server is running in the container and listening on the port specified in the PORTS column.

-    If the STATUS column for your SQL Server container shows Exited, then you will need to do some troubleshooting.

 6. In my case the container running SQL-Server didn't start properly so I also had to check the error logs by executing the [docker logs command.](https://docs.docker.com/engine/reference/commandline/logs/)
 >
 > sudo docker logs --details <container-id>
 >

+If the STATUS column shows a status of Up, then SQL Server is running in the container and listening on the port specified in the PORTS column.

+If the STATUS column for your SQL Server container shows Exited, then you will need to do some troubleshooting and retry again.

-## Connecting to SQL Server
+## Step 3 - Connecting to SQL Server

 The following steps use the SQL Server command-line tool, sqlcmd, inside the container to connect to SQL Server.
 3. Use the docker exec -it command to start an interactive bash shell inside your running container.
 4. In the following example sql1 is name specified by the --name parameter when you created the container.

+   > sudo docker exec -it sql1 /opt/mssql-tools/bin/sqlcmd \
+   >
+   >  -S localhost -U SA -P '<YourStrong!Passw0rd>' \
+   >
+   >  -Q 'ALTER LOGIN SA WITH PASSWORD="<YourNewStrong!Passw0rd>"'